Euro-NATO Joint Jet Pilot Training

 I am eager to usher in 2026 with an incredibly special story to me, about my nephew Cullen “Cully” Lindquist.
 Last spring, Cully commissioned into the

 United States Air Force when he graduated from the University of Colorado ROTC.
-After years of clear-eyed and focused commitment and dedication (along with a lot of fun at CU) - Cully was awarded a very rare and highly competitive spot in the NATO Fighter Jet Pilot training program called ENJJPT (Euro NATO Joint Jet Pilot Training).
-His parents - Peter’s sister Pam, and husband Peter, brother Jack (A 1st Lt in Intelligence serving in the United States Space Force) and the rest of our family, are immensely proud of him, and its been so fascinating and exciting to watch and learn about his endeavors up close.
-I am excited and honored to share his story here.
+After many years of clear-eyed, focused commitment and dedication (along with a lot of fun at CU) - Cully was awarded a very rare and highly competitive spot in the NATO Fighter Jet Pilot training program called ENJJPT (Euro NATO Joint Jet Pilot Training).
+His parents - Peter’s sister Pam, and husband Peter, brother Jack (A current Lieutenant in Intelligence serving in the United States Space Force), and the rest of our family, are immensely proud of him, and its been fascinating and exciting to watch and learn about his endeavors up close.
+I am honored to share his story here.

 This holiday season I was very aware what a special and uncommon thing it will increasingly be, that he can be with us for Christmas, and it was one of the best gifts of my season to be able to sit and talk to him at our big gathering at our house this year.
-“They tend to get tighter and tighter with my leave because they invest around $10M in my training so they don’t want anything to happen to me while on leave.”
+“They tend to get tighter and tighter with my leave because they invest a lot of money in each of us in training, so they don’t want anything to happen to me while on leave.”
 Through this and a few other conversations with him and a little research of my own, I have learned about how they attract train and prepare pilots (there is a shortage of pilots in the military right now).
 This has also given me new insights into the point behind the spectacular Chicago Air Show that I watch and photograph each August from our apartment and rooftop located right above the heart of the show.
-Some from last year below:
+Some images from last year below:

 When eager to learn about Cully’s training I found Sam Eckholm, who is an Air Force Academy Graduate who is now “leveraging his military background and unique access and storytelling in order to educate and inspire.”